 - Can I say sorry and mean it?

 Creating space and time away from each other has its benefits.
 It allows both parties to slow down and think about their priorities.
-It allows for both partners to remove themselves from thinking only with the emotions and gives them time to start thinking rationally.
-Living in an unhappy atmosphere is toxic and can cause stress that can eventually lead to deteriorating health, both mental and physical.
+It allows for both partners to avoid thinking only with emotions, and gives them time to start thinking rationally.
+Living in an unhappy atmosphere is toxic, and can cause stress that can eventually lead to deteriorating health, both mental and physical.
 One or both parties could develop anxiety, depression, ulcers, headaches and migraines, loss of appetite or weight gain, heart palpitations, inability to make decisions, or inability to concentrate and a whole host of other problems.
 The effects of an unhealthy home life could begin to affect your work and the behavior of your children.

 How to Keep the Relationship Thriving